Water wise gardening

 Mulch to retain moisture:

 A thick layer of mulch over all bare soil and around plants (including trees) will retain soil moisture.
-Apply mulch while soil is moist (for example, after heavy rain or watering).
+Apply mulch while the soil is moist (for example, after heavy rain or watering).
 Cover beds and borders with a rich organic mulch, at least 10cm thick.
-Such material, as well as being of benefit to plants and soil, is water retentive.
+Such material, as well as being of benefit to plants and soil, is water-retentive.

 Size of the lawn: